 This is one for the movie lovers.
 Relax in Georgetown’s charming Waterfront Park with a blanket and some snacks (no chairs, please) and get ready to enjoy this free films series.

-This year’s theme is “Movies That Rock,” so expect classic and iconic movies with musical elements.
+This year’s theme is “Out of Office,” so expect classic and iconic movies all about summer vacations.
 Films start just around sunset, 8:30/8:45.

 If you’re looking for more activities, check out our things to do in Georgetown post – you’ll find some fun things to do during the day before the movie, like a Potomac River Cruise.